MaayanLab/clustergrammer-docs/docs/_build_html/_sources/clustergrammer_js.rst.txt

     .. js:attribute:: args.about

-      This argument is a string (which can include HTML) that will produce a small about section at the top of the sidebar.
+      This attribute is a string (which can include HTML) that will produce a small about section at the top of the sidebar.
 This can be used to provide a quick description about the data or visualization.

     .. js:attribute:: args.row_tip_callback

-      This

-  These functions can be run after the visualization is built to update the visualization.
+      Users can pass a callback function that will run when mousing over row labels.

+    .. js:attribute:: args.col_tip_callback

+      Users can pass a callback function that will run when mousing over col labels.

+    .. js:attribute:: args.tile_tip_callback

+      Users can pass a callback function that will run when mousing over a matrix-cell (e.g. matrix tile).

+    .. js:attribute:: args.dendro_callback

+      Users can pass a callback function that will run when mousing over a dendrogram cluster (e.g. gray trapezoid)

+    .. js:attribute:: args.matrix_update_callback

+      Users can pass a callback function that will run anytime the matrix has been updated, for instance when filtering/unfiltering, cropping, etc.

+    .. js:attribute:: args.sidebar_width:

+      Users can modify the width of the sidebar by specifying the width of the sidebar in pixels as a number.

+    .. js:attribute:: args.ini_view

+      Users can initialize the 'view' of their matrix, e.g. a initialize the matrix at a particular row filtering level.

+  Clustergrammer's attributes and functions are listed below:

   .. js:function:: update_cats(row_data)

     Update the visualization row categories.

     :param row_data: The row category data that will be used to ...

+    :param resize_viz: Call this function to resize the visualization to fit in its resized container (if the user has resized the container).